fakejoshmeier/ft_ssl/README.md

 `-d` - Decrypt mode.

-For the des-ecb commands, the following flags can be taken as arguments.
+For the des-ecb commands, all of the above flags and the following flags can be taken as arguments.

-`-i` - Filenames can be entered as arguments, equivalent to OpenSSL's `-in` flag.

-`-o` - Output will be written to the given file, equivalent to OpenSSL's `-out` flag.

-`-e` - Encrypt mode.

-`-d` - Decrypt mode.

 `-a` - In encrypt mode, the encrypted output will be encoded in base64.
 In decrypt mode, the base64 input will be decoded and then decrypted.